 Standard work: Paper Management

-All team members and providers are engaged in periodic waste walks to evaluate for all types of waste in a clinic area or with a clinic process.
-Information gathered during the waste walk guide the Idea Forms and PDSA cycles on the genba.
+All team members and providers are engaged in periodic waste walks to evaluate all types of waste in a clinic area or with a clinic process.
+Information gathered during the waste walk guide the idea forms and plan-do-study-act (PDSA) cycles on the genba.

 Setup Reduction: Weekly Improvement Huddles

-Improvement-specific huddles take place weekly involving Practice Manager, clinical staff, front-desk staff, and providers.
+Improvement-specific huddles take place weekly involving the practice manager, clinical staff, front desk staff and providers.

 • 100 percent completion of medical notes for all patients seen and walk-in patients are accommodated within 15 minutes